Quannnic: Musical style

 Quannnic's profile at AllMusic says they blend shoegaze, lo-fi, noise, and electronic bedroom pop.
 Philip Sherburne of Pitchfork described Quannnic's music as containing much Auto-Tune and "post-everything bedroom beats", which "restored some of shoegaze's crystalline detail in their sparkling, digitally rendered high end".
 Eli Enis of Stereogum said that Quannnic's music has an "artificial rumble" comparable to Parannoul's computerized sound in To See the Next Part of the Dream.
-Quannnic has named Superheaven as an influence.
+Quannnic has named Superheaven and Basement as influences.

 Although Quannnic employed various digital instruments on Kenopsia, they prefer using a real guitar to create their shoegaze elements.
 Eli Enis of Stereogum described Kenopsia as a mix between shoegaze, the glitchy elements of digicore, and Deftones-like nu-gaze, with a singing akin to emo-rap.
 Jordan Darville of The Fader wrote that it "embraced glitch-pop and the anime intro electronics of Porter Robinson", being similar to old songs by Jane Remover.
 Singaporean band Sobs chose Kenopsia as one of their favorite albums of 2022 to Brooklyn Vegan, with member Celine saying: "Indie rock melodies glimmering with autotune over a gloomy hyperpop-meets-shoegaze backdrop.
 Perfect record for the post-internet music consumer".
 Kristen S. Hé of Junkee said that "Life Imitates Life" could be "mistaken for a lo-fi Deftones cover"; Quannnic said that the track was inspired by that band and Paramore, and Enis highlighted its "grungy" elements.

 Enis found Stepdream to be influenced by Elliott Smith and Jeff Buckley and felt that Quannnic "swerved in a more collegiate singer-songwriter direction" with it.
 Similarly, Darville wrote that the album shows Quannnic's capabilities "as a songwriter of brooding guitar-based jams".
 He felt that, "[b]eneath the foggy textures and hazily cooed lyrics, there's a real sense of stakes on Stepdream, like its songs are Quannnic's last, best chance to define [themselves]".
 Leor Galil of Chicago Reader said that Stepdream is inspired by alternative rock subgenres such as emo and shoegaze.
 Abby Kenna of Ones to Watch said that, with the album, "Quannnic refines their unique perspective, blending their influences that reach from metal to folk while keeping their voice and emotional turmoil consistent."

+Personal life

+Quannnic is non-binary and uses they/them pronouns.